Dear Esther

-Dear Esther is a first-person exploration and adventure video game developed by The Chinese Room for Microsoft Windows, Mac OS X, PlayStation 4 and Xbox One.
-First released in 2008 as a free-to-play modification for the Source game engine, the game was entirely redeveloped for a commercial release in 2012.
-Featuring minimalistic gameplay, the player's only objective in the game is to explore an unnamed island in the Hebrides, Scotland, listening to a troubled man read a series of letters to his deceased wife.
+Dear Esther is a 2012 adventure game developed and published by The Chinese Room.
+First released in 2008 as a free modification for the Source game engine, the game was entirely redeveloped for a commercial release in 2012.
+The commercial version was released for Microsoft Windows in February 2012 and OS X in May 2012; ports for PlayStation 4 and Xbox One were released by Curve Digital in September 2016.

+Dear Esther is a narrative-focused game with almost no interactions between the player and the world, a design which was controversial on release but later proved influential.
+The player's only objective in the game is to explore an unnamed island in the Hebrides, Scotland, listening to a troubled man read a series of letters to his deceased wife.
 Details of her mysterious death are revealed as the player moves throughout the island.

+Dear Esther received positive reviews from critics, and is credited with popularising the walking simulator genre in the 2010s.
 The Chinese Room released a spiritual successor to Dear Esther, titled Everybody's Gone to the Rapture, in 2015.

-In 2017, an updated version, Dear Esther: Landmark Edition was released, based on the Unity engine.

 Gameplay and plot

 The gameplay in Dear Esther is minimal, with the only task being to explore an uninhabited Hebridean island, listening to an anonymous man read a series of letter fragments to his deceased wife, Esther.
 As the player reaches new locations on the island, the game plays a new letter fragment relating to that area.
 Different audio fragments are revealed in each playthrough of the game, presenting a slightly different narrative each time.
 Several other characters are referred to by the narrator: a man named Donnelly, who charted the island in the past; Paul, who is suggested to be the drunk driver in the accident in which Esther died; and a shepherd named Jakobson who lived on the island in the 18th century.
 As the player explores the island, they find the derelict remains of buildings, a shipwreck, and a cave system whose walls are adorned with images resembling chemical diagrams, circuit diagrams, neurons and bacteria.
 At various points, a figure is seen walking away from the player in the distance, but disappears before they can be reached.
 As the game progresses, the identities of the characters become more blurred and the player is made to draw their own conclusions of the story.